Institute-of-Loving-Kindness/Legalize-Psychedelics-DAO-Proposal/README.md

 <u> Phase 1: Launch Organization & Prepare for NFT Launch </u>

-We are requesting a grant of 5.5ETH to support our activities over the course of 90 days.
+**We are requesting a grant of 5.5ETH to support our activities over the course of 90 days.
 The budget will be allocated as follows:
-Website Development
+Website Development**

-NFT Contract Development
+- NFT Contract Development
-We plan to fork the Nouns DAO contract so that when we launch out mint anyone can mint X # of NFTs at any time.
+-- We plan to fork the Nouns DAO contract so that when we launch out mint anyone can mint X # of NFTs at any time.
 We plan to integrate CC payments with crossmint.io to onboard normies.
-NFT Art Contact
+- NFT Art Contact
-Incorporate a 501(c)(3) and a 501(c)(4) organization Merchandise Development
+- Incorporate a 501(c)(3) and a 501(c)(4) organization
+- Merchandise Development

 <br>
 <u>Phase 2: NFT Launch